bioCKO/Exo70/README.md

 ### Build individual phylogenetic trees for all gene families from Poaceae
 The goal is to identify the dN/dS value for all Exo70 gene families.
 We can use this for comparative purposes with the Exo70F1 gene family.

+ZmExo70A1 appears to be broken into two different gene models in *Zea mays*: GRMZM2G046590_P01 and GRMZM2G074530_P01.
+HvExo70A2 does not appear to be correct, or has a large InDel.
+Check original gene model.
+HvExo70F2b, ZmExo70F2b, ZmExo70F2c, ZmExo70F2d are all fragments.

 ## Evolution of *Exo70F1* in the Poaceae
 The following analysis is associated with the manuscript entitled 'An ancient integration at *Mla* is maintained as a *trans*-species polymorphism'.
 We observed that *RGH2* in the cv.
 Baronesse has a C-terminal integration of *Exo70F1*.
 Allelic variants in barley of *RGH2* exist that are either NB-LRR or NB-LRR-Exo70F1.
 The integration spans approximately 86.9% of Exo70F1 and lacks only the first 86 aa.
 This prompted several initial questions including: